Pool Season Survival: Here’s How to Protect Hair from Chlorine Damage

 But the truth is, hair and chlorine don’t mix too well.
 The effect of chlorine water on hair ranges from dehydration to discolouration.
-(Not quite the sun-kissed, beach-blonde look you were hoping for post vacay, right?)
+(Not quite the sun-kissed, beach-blonde look you were hoping for post summer hols, right?)

-If you want to protect your hair from pool water it’s important to take steps to prep your locks pre-swim, and apply products like Color Wow Dream Filter post-swim.
+If you want to protect your hair from pool water it’s important to take steps to prep your locks pre-swim, and apply products like Dream Filter post-swim.

-Ready to upgrade your vacation hair care routine?
-Read on to find out more about how to protect your hair from chlorinated pool water.
+Read on to find out more about how to protect hair from chlorinated pool water, with tips and tricks from Color Wow Chief Chemist, Dr. Joe Cincotta.

 How does chlorine affect hair?